dcts/12startups12months/README.md

 - **MobRun**: For lonely jogger that try to find a community of runners in the area they run / Gamifying the jogging experience by trying to flock groups of people to jogg together.
 - **CalledItBtcPricePredictionBet**: Game to predict the next ATM of BTC.
 Designed as smart contract with oracle chainlink?
 - **Dashboardly**: Just my custom library of webcomponents to buid dashboards (Ceps DB panel, liist-web)
+- **Fildrop.com**: A website that lets you drop anything from your computer to your phone (Text, Links, Media).
+Generates QR code to scan.
+Stores the data on the server for a short period of time.
+Domain already in use.